dong-jun-2ee/dong-jun-2ee.github.io/_news/announcement_2.md

 related_posts: false
 ---

-`AmpliBias\:Mitigating Dataset Bias through Bias Amplification in Few-Shot Learning for Generative Models` was presented at the CIKM 2023 international conference in Birmingham (Poster)!
+`AmpliBias：Mitigating Dataset Bias through Bias Amplification in Few-Shot Learning for Generative Models` was presented at the CIKM 2023 international conference in Birmingham (Poster)!

 We attended the International Conference CIKM 2023 held in Birmingham from October 21 to October 25, 2023.